Waleed-Chaudhry/Tetris/README.md

 Keys

-Left and Right to Move the piece
+Left and Right arrows to Move the piece
 Up arrow to Rotate the piece
 Space to Hard Drop the piece
 P to Pause the game